-‘The Walking Dead’ With Norman Reedus: Will Daryl And Rick Regret Alexandria
+‘The Walking Dead’ With Norman Reedus: Will Daryl And Rick Regret Alexandria?

 “The boy and the baby, they deserve a roof, I guess.”

 The Walking Dead characters each saw something different within the walls of the Alexandria safe zone.
-One thing that stood out though was the difference between the original residents of Alexandria and Rick, Daryl, Michonne, Glenn, Maggie, and Carol the veteran cast of The Walking Dead.
+One thing that stood out, though, was the difference between the original residents of Alexandria and Rick, Daryl, Michonne, Glenn, Maggie, and Carol, the veteran cast of The Walking Dead.

 Norman Reedus as Daryl saw that difference as a danger.
-Norman Reedus’ character put up more resistance to the soft comfy life of Alexandria than he had since the days right after Daryl Dixon’s brother Merle portrayed by Michael Rooker got killed as a result of Rick Grimes and T-Dog’s actions.
-At least it was believed at the time Merle Dixon was killed, but that was another The Walking Dead story.
+Norman Reedus’ character put up more resistance to the soft comfy life of Alexandria than he had since the days right after Daryl Dixon’s brother Merle, portrayed by Michael Rooker, got killed as a result of Rick Grimes and T-Dog’s actions.
+At least, it was believed at the time Merle Dixon was killed, but that was another The Walking Dead story.

 Perhaps Norman Reedus as Daryl felt less fond of the upper middle-class lifestyle than the others because he hadn’t lived like that before the zombie apocalypse.
-Daryl Dixon grew up poor and was accustomed to a rough life according to this quote from Star Pulse.
+Daryl Dixon grew up poor and was accustomed to a rough life, according to this quote from Star Pulse.

 “You want to know what I was before all this?
 I was nobody.
 Nothing.”

-Norman Reedus as Daryl withdrew from the politics of Alexandria and concentrated on staying tough, staying to himself and working to provide for the group.
+Norman Reedus as Daryl withdrew from the politics of Alexandria and concentrated on staying tough, staying to himself, and working to provide for the group.
 Rick and Michonne, however, did a lot of posturing during the rough period of integration between the idealistic Alexandrians, with their self-important drama, and Rick’s rugged zombie fighting crew.

 The Walking Dead’s Andrew Lincoln postured as Rick Grimes, letting the Alexandrian people know they had no idea what was actually going on outside the walls of Alexandria.